wjakob/nanobind/docs/api_core.rst

    Wrapper class representing Python ``tuple`` instances.

-   Use the standard ``operator[]`` C++ operator with an integer argument to read tuple elements (the bindings for this operator are provided by the parent class and not listed here).
-Once created, the set is immutable and its elements cannot be replaced.
+   Use the standard ``operator[]`` C++ operator with an integer argument to read tuple elements.
+   Once created, the tuple is immutable and its elements cannot be replaced.

    Use the :py:func:`make_tuple` function to create new tuples.